akruszewski/gibl/manuscript/appendices.md

 I>
 I> Cryptojacking is the unauthorized use of someone else's computer to mine blocks.

-Recall that miners get reward (coins) for mining.
-In this case, your computer's resources are used for the purpose of mining.
+Recall that miners get a reward (coins) for mining.
+In this case, your computer's resources are used for mining.
 This serves as a motivation for cryptojacking.

 Assuming there's `bitcoin.min.js` - think of it as a package for JavaScript - the code could be as simple as: